Northland Fishing Tackle pros provide summer fishing tips on how to catch walleye, bass, and bluegills right now in the Midwest.

 • Rig up a swimming jig head with a plastic tail perfect for swimming or dragging.

 “My favorite is the Slurp!
 Jig,” says Roach.
 “I use lighter jigs early in the season, before the weeds are really up, and do more pitching, popping, and dragging along the bottom.
 As we get taller weeds, I use a heavier jig, so I can pitch into pockets and rip the bait through them.
 I use a braided line with a fluorocarbon leader.
 If you snag a weed, pop it hard and it falls off most of the time.”

 • The swiveling minnow trick is also deadly.

-Roach has another trick that takes full advantage of a swiveling jig head and plastic minnow body, to accurately mimic a baitfish poofing along bottom and tipping down to feed.
+Roach has another trick that takes full advantage of a swiveling jig head and plastic minnow body, to accurately mimic a baitfish poofing along the bottom and tipping it down to feed.

 “Walleyes love to pick things up off the bottom,” he says.
 “What I do is take a 3-inch Impulse Smelt Minnow or Impulse Live Paddle Minnow, and rig it to the Swivel-Head Jig.
 It has an articulating head, and the plastic actually sits upright.